 Things to keep in mind to get the best of your ULIP

-1. Choose ULIP Plans fund options depending on your goals
+1. Choosing ULIP Plans fund options depending on your goals

-2. Take the right amount of Life Cover
+2. Taking the right amount of Life Cover

 ULIPs are designed to help you meet your financial goals like funding your child’s education or planning for your retirement.
 In addition to securing your goals, ULIPs also secure your family.
 They provide a lump sum amount called the Life Cover so that your loved ones can achieve their dreams even in your absence.
 You can opt for a minimum Life Cover of 10 times your annual premium.
-To increase security of your family, you can also increase the Life Cover offered under your policy.
+To increase your family's financial security, you can also increase the Life Cover offered under your policy.

 Let us understand this with an example.
 For an annual premium of `1,00,000 you can get a minimum Life Cover of `10,00,000.
 As your children grow older, your financial liabilities increase.
-As a result, you can increase the level of protection of your family by increasing your Life Cover.
+As a result, you can increase your family's level of protection by increasing your Life Cover.

 4. Get tax benefits

-Under the Income Tax Act, 1961, you can save taxes on your hard earned money with Unit Linked Insurance plans.
-You can get tax advantage at different stages of your life insurance policy.
+Under the Income Tax Act, 1961, you can save taxes on your hard earned money with Unit Linked Insurance Plans.
+You can get tax advantages at different stages of your life insurance policy.